HunterECampbell/Capstone-Project/Capstone Project Machine Learning/PokeGoMachineLearningReport.md

 ### **The Machine Learning Technique**

 A supervised approach was used to solve Pokémon rarity.
 To be specific, the K-means algorithm was used on the independent variable of Pokémon Id.
 This way, rarity could be clustered into a few different groups.
-Four groups were chosen: Common, Uncommon, Rare, and Very Rare.
+Four groups were chosen: Very Common, Common, Rare, and Very Rare.
 So, four clusters were made.
 First, the data had to be set-up to be able to make these clusters.

 Here's the code for the set-up: